COMHIS/python-basics/2_basic_concepts/part2.md

 # Part 2 - Basic concepts in programming

 This part will introduce the basic rationale behind a program and introduce some of its key components.
-Next, we'll try those concepts in practice with small coding excercises.
+Next, we'll try those concepts in practice with small coding exercises.
 After that we will dive into a basic example where these are applied in quantitative literary study.

 **Note:** We'll occasionally use the term _script_ here.
 That term refers to the program code that we're writing.